DETAILED ACTION

 Regarding claim 12, Rahman does NOT teach A method for optimizing compression of data signals as claimed in claim 11, comprising obtaining, based on the channel information signal, a number of layers to be multiplexed on the channel, wherein the compression model information depends on the number of layers to be multiplexed on the channel.

-However, in the analogous art of 3GPP 5G wireless communications, Chen teaches obtaining, based on the channel information signal, a number of layers to be multiplexed on the channel, wherein the compression model information depends on the number of layers to be multiplexed on the channel (Chen Fig. 7 includes “receiving multiple neural network training configurations for channel state feedback” which includes as taught in para.
+However, in the same field of endeavor, Chen teaches obtaining, based on the channel information signal, a number of layers to be multiplexed on the channel, wherein the compression model information depends on the number of layers to be multiplexed on the channel (Chen Fig. 7 includes “receiving multiple neural network training configurations for channel state feedback” which includes as taught in para.
 [0074] a machine-learning (ML)-based channel state information (CSI) compression and feedback trained decoder model sent to a base station.
 Chen para.
 [0075] specifically addresses MIMO and teaches “The auto-encoder 600 includes an encoder 610 having a neural network (NN).
 The encoder 610 receives the channel realization and/or interference realization as an input and compresses the channel/interference realization.
 The channel realization can also be referred to as a channel estimate.
 The interference realization can also be referred to as an interference estimate.
 Interference depends upon the environment and can address uplink interference or inter-stream interference in MIMO scenarios.”
 MIMO layers multiplexed in the channel are therefore part of the channel information signal of Chen.)

 It would have been obvious to one of ordinary skill in the art prior to the effective date of the invention to have combined Rahman with Chen to teach neural networks applied to wireless compression.
 Each of Rahman and Chen are in the field of wireless communications and address noisy wireless channel issues in wireless communications.
 One of ordinary skill in the art would have been motivated to combine Chen with Rahman because it is desirable to apply neural network processing to wireless communications to achieve greater efficiencies as taught in Chen para.
 [0005] to replace the Gaussian white noise model channel estimation for quantization taught in para.
 [0088] of Rahman with a more accurate neural network based on actual channel estimation taught in Chen Fig. 7.